johnridesabike/bikewalklife/posts/2021/03/unsafe-streets-perpetuate-unjust-enforcement-in-marginalized-areas.md

 - police
 - deadly by design
 - US House
+excerpt: >
+  Marginalized communities always have a couple of things in common, unsafe streets and oversized law enforcement.
+These aren’t together by coincidence;
+  unsafe street design necessitates extra policing.
+Recently, the US House transportation committee had a hearing on this topic.

 ---
 Marginalized communities always have a couple of things in common, unsafe streets and oversized law enforcement.
 These aren’t together by coincidence; unsafe street design necessitates extra policing.
 Recently, the US House transportation committee had a hearing on this topic.